davidmoten/rxjava-extras/README.md

 ----------------------------------------
 This is work-in-progress still so watch this space for a release.

 As of 0.7.1, you can offload an observable's emissions to disk to reduce memory pressure when you have a fast producer + slow consumer (or just to minimize memory usage).

+If you use the `onBackpressureBuffer` operator you'll know that when a stream is producing faster than the downstream operators can process (perhaps the producer cannot respond meaningfully to a *slow down* request from downstream) then `onBackpressureBuffer` buffers the items to an in-memory queue until they can be processed.
+Of course if memory is limited then some streams might eventually cause an `OutOfMemoryError`.
+One solution to this problem is to increase the effectively available memory for buffering by using disk instead (and small in-memory read/write buffers).
+That's why `Transformers.onBackpressureBufferToFile` was created.

+Internally one queue corresponds to a sequence of files (each with <=M entries).
+A read position and a write position for the file are maintained and relate to byte positions in files in the sequence.
+Naturally enough the write position will always be >= the read position.
+As the read position advances past the end of a file to the next file in the sequence the previous file is closed and deleted.
+Any files between the read position and the write position are closed (not referenced by open file descriptors) and are opened when the read position advances to it.
+The read position can advance beyond the last position in the last file into the write buffer (but will always be before or at the write position).

 <img src="src/docs/file-queue.png?raw=true" />

 Note that new files for a file buffered observable are created for each subscription and thoses files are in normal circumstances deleted on unsubscription (triggered by `onCompleted`/`onError` termination or manual unsubscription).
-The file based queue implementation may create multiple files for one queue.
-Those files will have the same filename for one database up to the extension.

 Here's an example: